-- We stock Pfizer COVID-19 vaccine for ages 5 and up.
+- We stock Pfizer COVID-19 vaccine for ages 6 months and up

 The Pfizer vaccine is a mRNA vaccine.
-It’s offered to patients 5 years and older and requires two doses, 3 weeks apart.
+It’s offered to patients 6 months and older.
 It is very effective at preventing symptomatic Covid-19 infection two weeks after the last dose and over 95% effective at preventing hospitalizations and deaths.
 Its side effects can be severe enough to require staying home the following day, especially after the second dose.
 Younger patients have more side effects than older patients.
 Very rarely it can cause a life-threatening illness (less than 1-3 in a million doses) such as anaphylaxis.
 Myocarditis and pericarditis following the vaccine, particularly the second dose, may rarely occur in young men and teen boys (estimates about 1 in 5,000 to 1 in 20,000 doses).
 Despite this possible severe condition, the CDC and ACIP continue to recommend vaccinating children 5 and above, and young men.

 We do not stock the Moderna vaccine at this time.

 We do not stock the J&J vaccine at this time.

 Yes!
 While severe symptoms from Covid-19 are rare in children and young adults, they do exist.
 We continue to discover some of the long term, often undetected problems from having even asymptomatic Covid-19 infections.
 One well known is Multi-system Inflammatory Syndrome in Children.